Category: blog

 Joy and the Art of Intentional Spontaneity

-by Beth Williams, Executive Director for Human Resources, University of Mary Washington “Hey, I know it’s super last minute, but …” Thus began a text I received one morning at work a few weeks ago.
-A friend of mine was extending an invitation to see a band from the 80’s – my high school days […]
+by Beth Williams, Executive Director for Human Resources, University of Mary Washington“Hey, I know it’s super last minute, but …” Thus began a text I received one morning at work a few weeks ago.
+A friend of mine was extending an invitation to see a band from the 80’s – my high school days and […]

 Leadership with Emotional Intelligence